VIDAKHOSHPEY22/Racing-car-game/README.md

 ### Dependencies

-- Python 3.10 or higher
+- Python 3.13
 - pygame
-- numpy (optional, for sound effects)
+- numpy (this is optional, for sound effects)

 ### Install with pip